rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/Learning Path 4 Errata.md

 # ***** DO NOT END THE LAB!!
 After completing Lab 8 use the drop down window at the top to move to lab 9  DO NOT END THE LAB!! *****

-## Lab 9 – Microsoft Defender for Cloud
+## Lab 9 – Configuring Microsoft Defender for Cloud Enhanced Security Features for Servers

 ### Exercise 1: Implement Microsoft Defender for Cloud